gyselax/gyselalibxx/src/advection/README.md

 ## Backward Semi-Lagrangian method

-The method used to solve the equation is a backward Semi-Lagrangian method (BSL).
+The method used to solve the equation is a backward semi-Lagrangian method (BSL).
 It uses the conservation property along the characteristics:

 ```math